IngaPosiunaite/Theatre-Booking-System/README.md

 - **Performance Scheduling**: Schedule multiple performances for each show, specifying dates, times, durations, prices, and ticket availability.
 - **Ticket Booking**: Allow users to browse available shows and performances, search for specific dates, and purchase tickets.
 The system ensures that seats are not double-booked.
 - **User Management**: Store and manage user information, including encrypted credit card details for secure transactions.
-- **Discounts**: Offer concessionary tickets at a 25% discount for eligible users (children under 16, students, etc.).
+- **Discounts**: Offer concessionary tickets at a discount for eligible users.
 - **Secure Transactions**: Implement encryption for sensitive user information, such as credit card numbers.

 ## Technical Details